Abhishek-Tallinn/Abhishek-Tallinn/README.md

     - 🎮 A multiplayer browser game — experimenting with real-time state sync between players in the browser, as a way to get hands-on with sockets/event-driven architecture beyond typical CRUD apps.
     - 🏆 Chasing rank milestones across platforms: Guardian on LeetCode, Orange on Codeforces, and 5★ on CodeChef

-### 🤝 I'm looking to collaborate on

-- 🛠️ Bigger team projects — things like a shared expense splitter, a job-application tracker, a campus/event booking system, or a small e-commerce app with cart + orders.
-Projects with enough moving parts (auth, roles, a real workflow) to be worth building as a team, not solo tutorials.
-- 🏅 Hackathons — always up for teaming up on a weekend build, especially anything with a real-world use case.
-- ⚔️ Competitive programming contests — happy to team up for multiplayer-style contests (e.g. ICPC-style team rounds) or just push each other through weekly LeetCode/Codeforces/CodeChef rounds.

 ### 📚 DSA & Competitive Programming Repos

 | Repo | Platform | Focus |